rogerbinns/apsw/doc/benchmarking.rst

       Supplies the SQL as a single string consisting of multiple statements.  apsw handles this normally via cursor.execute while sqlite3 requires that cursor.executescript is called.
-The string will be several kilobytes and with a factor of 50 will be in the megabyte range.
+The string will be several kilobytes and with a scale of 50 will be in the megabyte range.
 This is the kind of query you would run if you were restoring a database from a dump.
 (Note that sqlite3 silently ignores returned data which also makes it execute faster).